graumanix/Homepage/README.md

 # Homepage
-It's just a test repository to learn GitHub and upload CS50's exercises and som web code.
+It's just a test repository to learn GitHub and upload CS50's exercises and some web code.